flutter/flutter/docs/platforms/web/Debugging-issues-on-the-Web.md

 # Debugging issues on the Web

-The tips below can help you debug Web issues quicker and file more readable Github issues.
+The tips below can help you debug Web issues quicker and file more readable GitHub issues.

 ## Chrome DevTools